SerenityOS/serenity/Contributing.md

 **Do:**

+* Write in idiomatic Serenity C++17, using the `AK` containers in all code.
 * Conform to the project coding style.
 Please use `clang-format` (version 8 or newer) to automatically format C++ files.
 * Choose expressive variable, function and class names.
 Make it as obvious as possible what the code is doing.
 * Split your changes into separate, atomic commits.
 * Make sure your commits are rebased on the master branch.
 * Wrap your commit messages at 72 characters.
 * Write your commit messages in proper English, with care and punctuation.
+* Squash your commits when making revisions after a patch review.

 **Don't:**